Bartvds/vagrant-start-lazy/README.md

 ## Intro

-Use [Vagrant](http://www.vagrantup.com) to run your [node.js](http://nodejs.org) code on a Virtual Machine to test for platform specific issues while you work in your editors on another platform.
+Use [Vagrant](http://www.vagrantup.com) to run your project on a Virtual Machine to test for platform specific issues while you work in your editors on another platform.

 Vagrant will configure [VirtualBox](https://www.virtualbox.org/) to map and link the project root from the host to the guest (on Linux as `/vagrant`) and will automatically synchronise all changes.
 This means you can use your favorite IDE's and tooling on a Windows or Mac workstation (the VM 'host') and run a VM with a headless Linux server (the VM 'guest') using exactly the same files.